crised/SafeGmail/README.md

 SafeGmail
 =========

-// Software released under GNU GENERAL PUBLIC LICENSE.
+Software released under GNU GENERAL PUBLIC LICENSE.

-// Collaborators are Welcome!

 Browser extension to provide easy to use PGP like encryption to Gmail� users.